otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 the Bayesian computations, usually many fewer than are generated in a typical RAD data set.
 We therefore want to randomly choose a random subset of loci that are well represented in our three populations.
-Nonetheless, this random subset contains more than enough information to define population structure.
+Nonetheless, this random subset contains more than enough information to define population structure:
     • The final stage of the denovo_map.pl pipeline is to run the populations program to calculate population genetic statistics for our data.
 We want to execute this program by hand again, specifying filters that will give us only the most well represented loci.

-    • Run populations again, specifying that loci must be present in at least 80% of individuals in all three populations.
+    • Since we won't be able to use all loci for our quick downstream analysis today, we might as well keep the best ones!Run           populations again, specifying that loci must be present in at least 80% of individuals in all three populations.
 You will have to tell populations where to find the output of the Stacks pipeline (this should be in the stacks output directory).

-Make sure to output a ```.vcf``` file as well. this will come in handy later.
+    • Make sure to output a structure file and a ```.vcf``` file as well. this will come in handy later.

     • One final detail: Structure assumes that each SNP locus is independent, so we don’t want to output multiple SNPs from the same RAD locus, since they are not independent but are in linkage blocks within each RAD tag.
 We can achieve this